Haryana Roadways

 Haryana Roadways State Transport (HR) is the public transport unit of the Government of Haryana in India.
 Haryana Roadways is a major part of Haryana Transport Department.
 It is the principal service provider for passenger transport in the state.
 The Consistent quality and punctuality of the service provider, apart from the polite behaviour of the staff have earned a name in all neighbouring state.
 They have become the first choice of the passengers.
+Due to its high speed and excellent service, it is called Haryana ka Jahaj or Ship of Haryana.
+It is second only to Pepsu Road Transport Corporation buses jointly run by Punjab Government and Northern Railways.

 History

 In 1966, when Haryana was carved out of Punjab there arose a need of separate transport unit which would connect every part of the state with other parts effectively.
 So, in 1966 HRTL was established with two Regional Transport Authorities.
 On 1 December 1987, three RTAs were appointed at Ambala, Hisar and Faridabad.
 On 16 January 1991, three more RTAs were created at Rohtak, Karnal and Rewari.
 Now, each district headquarters has Regional Transport Office (RTO) headed by Regional Transport Secretary and vehicle registration and driving licenses can be obtained from each district headquarters (RTA office) and Tehsil headquarters (usually SDO-Civil i.e. Subdivisional officer - Civil).